The Sales Board is a centralised view of all your upcoming first appointments, opportunities, and recent orders.

 If you have permission, you can view multiple users or different users on your team.

-To change the user’s appointments, opportunities, order and goals shown on the Sales Board, complete the following steps:
+To change the user’s appointments, opportunities, order and goals shown on the Sales Board:

 1. Select the arrow next to the current user’s name.